The Next Chapter: A Study of Large Language Models in Storytelling: Introduction

-In this paper, we aim to fill in this gap by presenting an extensive evaluation of automatic story generation comparing VLPLMs with prompt-based learning to SOTA models.
+This paper aims to address this research gap by conducting a comprehensive evaluation of automatic story generation.
+Specifically, we compare the performance of LLMs, with a particular focus on GPT-3, using prompt-based learning, against SOTA models.
 We compare generated stories in terms of various automatic evaluation metrics from lexical and semantic matching ones to recently proposed model-based ones.
 We follow the best practice in literature to conduct rigorous human evaluations including both crowdworkers from Amazon Mechanical Turk and in-house judges, and assess story quality at a fine-grained level, such as coherence and logicality.
-To summarise, our contributions are: \begin{itemize} \item We conduct an empirical comparison between GPT3 and other SOTA techniques for open-ended story generation on three different corpora that differ in style, register, and length. \item We test with a wide variety of automatic story evaluation metrics, and find that recent model-based ones work better, consistent with the literature. \item We experiment with two types of annotators (crowdworkers and in-house judges) to assess the quality of stories across several aspects, and find consistent results between them. \item Our results systematically demonstrate that the stories generated by GPT3 are substantially better than those by SOTA methods, and are on par with (or even surpass) human-authored stories in most aspects. \item We conduct a preliminary study on story plagiarism and find that GPT3 tends to (soft) ``plagiarise'' real stories when generating news, even though it does not directly copy the source text, raising further questions as to what extent GPT3 recycles stories in its memory rather than generating new narratives. \end{itemize}
+To summarise, our contributions are: \begin{itemize} \item We conduct an empirical comparison between GPT-3 and other SOTA techniques for open-ended story generation on three different corpora that differ in style, register, and length. \item We test with a wide variety of automatic story evaluation metrics, and find that recent model-based ones work better, consistent with the literature. \item We conducted experiments using two types of annotators: crowdworkers and in-house judges, to assess the quality of stories on various aspects.
+The results obtained from two groups are consistent.
+We release this annotated resource as a testbed for developing new automatic metrics in story generation tasks.\footnote{\url{https://github.com/ZhuohanX/TheNextChapter}} \item Our experimental findings provide comprehensive evidence that the stories produced by GPT-3 exhibit significant improvement compared to SOTA techniques, and are comparable to stories authored by humans across various aspects. \item We conduct a preliminary study on story plagiarism and find that GPT-3 tends to (soft) ``plagiarise'' real stories when generating news, even though it does not directly copy the source text, raising further questions as to what extent GPT-3 recycles stories in its memory rather than generating new narratives. \end{itemize}